Best gravel bike saddles: Comfortable and durable saddles for your off-road adventures

 Reasons to avoid

-Weighing in at 209g the Prologo Dimension AGX is not what you would call heavy but the concept hinges more around comfort than outright performance.
+Weighing in at 209g the Prologo Dimension AGX is not what you would call heavy but the concept hinges more on comfort than outright performance.
 As a dedicated gravel saddle, the Dimension AGX is all about comfort and the Italian company has made a concerted effort to improve foam density by tuning the padding structure which is 10mm thick - all of which help negate high-frequency gravel-road vibrations.

 As a visual package, the Prologo Dimension AGX gravel saddle looks rather refined and should complement your bike's aesthetic pretty easily.
 The only thing missing from the recipe, however, is the paucity of saddlebag integration which has almost become a prerequisite on rival gravel-specific perches from Fizik.

-For more information, check out our Prologo Dimension AGX gravel saddle first look review.
+For more information, check out our Prologo Dimension AGX gravel saddle first-look review.

 Specifications